The probabilities of issuing severe weather warning signals (Update Time: 2024-07-21 11:00)

 |Low

-The tropical depression over the northern part of the South China Sea has intensified into a tropical storm and named “Prapiroon”, it was moving westward in past few hours.
-According to the latest track forecast, it will remain over 400 km away from Macao.
-It is expected to move northwest, towards the vicinity of Hainan Island.
-The SMG will consider to issue higher tropical cyclone warning signals, depending on the latest track and intensity changes.
-Meanwhile, tropical storm “Gaemi” will continue to develop over the sea east of the Philippines, and it is expected to move towards the sea east of the Taiwan region.
+The tropical depression over the central part of the South China Sea is expected to move northwest, towards the vicinity of Hainan Island.
+According to the latest track forecast, it will remain over 400 km away from Macao, and will slightly strengthen.
+The SMG will consider to issue higher tropical cyclone warning signals, depending on the latest track and intensity changes of the tropical depression.
+Meanwhile, another tropical cyclone “Gaemi” is developing over the sea east of the Philippines, and it is expected to move towards the sea east of the Taiwan region.

-Due to the influence of the outer rainband of the tropical storm, showers and thunderstorm will become more frequent today.
+Due to the influence of the tropical depression over the central part of the South China Sea, the weather in Macao will become windy with showers on Sunday, and there will be occasional squally thunderstorms.
+Therefore, flooding may occur in low-lying areas due to heavy rain.

 Remarks: The probabilities of issuing severe weather warning signals for the next one or two days are provided in the table.
 Public can learn the possibility of being affected by the tropical cyclone over the specific period of time in Macao so that necessary precautions can be well prepared earlier.
 Please keep notice of our latest information.